robertwahler/win32-autogui/README.markdown

 ---------------

 Change the name of the gem from basic_gem to mutagem.
-Note that renames will be tracked in future merges since git is tracking content and the content is non-trivial.
+Note that renames will be tracked in future merges since Git is tracking content and the content is non-trivial.

     git mv lib/basic_gem.rb lib/mutagem.rb